Realityloop/ace_editor/README.txt

 Description
 ===========

-Ace is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript (with more). in a very natural way.
-It provides syntax highlighting, proper indentation, keyboard shortcuts, find and replace (including regular expressions), and more.
+is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript (and more).

-This module integrates the Ace editor into Drupal's node/block edit forms, for editing raw code in an intuitive way.
+It provides syntax highlighting, proper indentation, keyboard shortcuts, find and replace (including regular expressions).

-It also provides a display formatter together with a text filter and an API function to easily let you embed and show code in your content.
+This module integrates the Ace editor into Drupal's node/block edit forms, for editing raw HTML/PHP/JavaScript (with more) in a familiar way.
+It also provides a display formatter, along with a text filter and an API to embed and show code snippets in your content.